vxgmichel/aioconsole/doc/aioconsole.rst

 aioconsole
 ==========

-Asynchronous console and interfaces.
+Asynchronous console and interfaces for asyncio

-This package provides:
+aioconsole_ provides:

 * asynchronous equivalents to `input`_, `exec`_ and `code.interact`_
 * an interactive loop running the asynchronous python console